budgefeeney/ventureforth/docs/chapter6 - smart-constructors.md

 ## Using the Type System

 Haskell makes it very easy to create new types, either as `data` declarations ore as `newtype` declarations.
-This is matched with a very strong, clever and flexible type-system.
-One of the tricks of functional programming however, is to try to encode as much of your validation and business logic as possible in your types, because while Haskell cannot check business logic directly, it can check types, and if you use types cleverly, the compiler will catch a lot of bugs for you.
+This is matched with a  strong and flexible type-system.
+This simplicity leads to an effective functional programming strategy: encoding as much of your validation and business logic as possible in your types.
+While Haskell cannot check business logic, it can check types, and if you use types properly, the compiler will catch a lot of bugs for you.

 In [the previous part of this tutorial](fixme) we looked at an address type: